KDE/documentation-develop-kde-org/content/docs/apps/sensor-faces/_index.md

 A legend is generally useful since it allows matching colors to a chart and precise reading of the current value. `ExtendedLegend` is a premade
-Component that displays a legend that is a generated from a `SensorDataModel` assigned to its `sourceModel` property.
+Component that displays a legend that is generated from a `SensorDataModel` assigned to its `sourceModel` property.
 The
 `sensorIds` property holds the ids of additional sensors that should be included in the legend.
 Most sensor faces use this to display the "text only"